 Different Map SizesBecause Pro Motion is an animation software where every frame must have the same size also all maps in a single project will have the same size.
 For games you would usually need to define maps of completely different sizes by using the same set of tiles.

-To achieve this you may define a couple of projects and connect them as tile maps sharing the same tile palette.
+To achieve this you may define a couple of projects and connect them as tile maps sharing the same tile library.
 This is done using the settings dialog.

-OptimizationTo optimize the tile palette there a some optimization functions in the menu tile mapping.
+OptimizationTo optimize the tile library there a some optimization functions in the menu tile mapping.
 These functions help to remove duplicates or empty tiles as well as optimize concerning the mirror options.